isa-group/botica/docs/messaging-between-bots.md

 The **order** is a bot-level concept.
-When a bot receives a message via a subscribed key, the order within that message is what the Botica library (e.g., for Java, Node.js) uses to trigger the appropriate order listener.
+When a bot receives a message via a subscribed key, the order within that message is what the Botica library (e.g., for Java, Node.js) uses to trigger the appropriate order listener/method.
 This means that at the development level, when you are writing the bot, you are primarily concerned with adding listeners for specific orders rather than subscribing to keys directly.

 > [!NOTE]
 > Order listeners are the mechanisms through which bots respond to incoming messages.
 Developers